macloo/python-adv-web-apps/docs/_build/html/_sources/flask_forms.rst.txt

 Note that several field types (such as ``RadioField`` and ``SelectField``) must have an option ``choices=[]`` specified, after the label text.
 Within the list, each choice is a pair in this format: ``('string1', 'string2')``.

 WTForms also has a long list of `validators <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/flask/forms/WTForms-validators.csv>`_ we can use.
 The ``DataRequired()`` validator prevents the form from being submitted if that field is empty.
-Note that these validators must also be imported at the top of the file.
+Note that these validators must also be imported at the top of the file. `Validators <https://wtforms.readthedocs.io/en/3.0.x/crash_course/#validators>`_ and `custom validators <https://wtforms.readthedocs.io/en/3.0.x/crash_course/#custom-validators>`_ are discussed further in the WTForms documentation.

 Put the form in a route function